Rohr hopes Osimhen will be fit for Nigeria’s Afcon qualifiers | Goal.com

 “I spoke to Victor, he told me he's physically and mentally okay now but must wait for the club doctors," Rohr said, as per BBC Sport.

-"My thoughts are with him because he's had some difficult start in Italy, but he's a strong boy and he must wait for the doctors to clear him to play again.
+"My thoughts are with him because he's had a difficult start in Italy, but he's a strong boy and he must wait for the doctors to clear him to play again.

 "He's an important player for us and we'll see how it goes at his club first because his well-being is very important for everyone."